GeoNode/data-docker/README.rst

 	drwxr-xr-x 12 root root 4096 Aug 27 16:51 .
 	drwxr-xr-x  7 root root 4096 Aug 27 17:08 ..

-How to define a docker-compose that uses docker-data
+How to define a docker-compose that uses data-docker
 ----------------------------------------------------

 A docker-compose.yml can be defined in such a way with a service that mounts this data directory: